Delivery Format: On Campus | Online w/Residency

 4. I didn't major in psychology at the undergraduate level, what do I need to do to make up for this?

 We do not require applicants to have majored in psychology at the undergraduate level.
 We do feel, however, that it is beneficial for applicants to have at least nine credit hours of psychology-related coursework.
 If you did not major or at least minor in psychology at the undergraduate level, you may want to consider taking additional undergraduate courses.
 Again, this is not a prerequisite for admission.
 Recommended courses include: Intro to Psychology, Research Methods/ Statistics, Personality Theory, Human Development, Abnormal Psychology, Psychological Test & Measurements, Social Psychology, and Physiological Psychology.

 5. How many applicants do you have each year and how many applicants are admitted?

-Each year we admit and enroll about 60 students into the online Clinical Mental Health Counseling program, 40 into the Community Counseling program, and 20 in the Human Services Counseling program.
+Each year we admit and enroll about 60 students into the online Clinical Mental Health Counseling program and 20 in the Human Services Counseling program.
 Last year we received over 300 applications.